 1. Tell us about yourself!

-I graduated with distinction from NTU with a Bachelor in Mathematical Sciences.
-I really enjoy learning and teaching Mathematics and have always thought that I would be a Math teacher in the future… Never would I have imagined myself teaching coding to children!
+I graduated with Distinction from Nanyang Technological University (NTU) with a Bachelor in Mathematical Sciences.
+I really enjoy learning and teaching Mathematics and always thought that I would be a Math teacher in the future… I never imagined myself teaching coding to children!
 Given the fact that I had some difficulty in computer classes when I was in secondary school, and had to seek help from the partner beside me (haha!)
 But look at me now – a coding teacher!
 I guess when life throws you lemons, you make lemonade?

 2. Wow, it’s interesting to learn that you had difficulty in computer classes – how then did you start teaching kids coding?

-I have always known that I wanted to be a teacher because I love being in the company of students and know that I have a positive impact on their lives!
+I have always known that I wanted to be a teacher because I love being in the company of students and to know that I have positively impacted their lives!
 Back when I was in NTU as a Math undergraduate, Computing was one of the compulsory modules that I had to take.
 To my surprise, I came to love the subject and discovered that I have a flair for it.

 I guess it’s thanks to my early exposure during my secondary school computer classes – it really did me well!
-In hindsight, I believe that it’s due to the early struggles that I went through during those classes that has really helped me and eased my learning for when I moved on to university.
-I also like how Computing requires some form of logical thinking and practice, which can be challenging, and I’m always up to solving challenging problems!
+In hindsight, I believe that it’s due to the early struggles that I went through during those classes that have really helped me and eased my learning for university.
+I also like how Computing requires some form of logical thinking and practice, which can be challenging, and I’m always up to solve challenging problems!

 3. What motivates you to teach?

-The moment when students get the eureka moment ‘Ahhh’.
-It’s really satisfying to see students understand what you have taught!
-The smiles on their faces make me forget all those moments when I was pulling my hair out just because they forgot a simple concept.
+The moment when students get the eureka moment ‘Aha!’.
+It’s really satisfying to see students understand what I have taught.
+The smiles on their faces make me forget all those moments when I was pulling my hair out because they forgot a simple concept.
 Also, their cheeky antics definitely bring joy to my life – 82.75% of the time.

 4. Describe how a typical class would look like – what would we be able to see and hear?